ilios/user-guide/glossary.md

 ## Scheduled

 An intermediate state of a Session or Course where some required elements are missing; but you wish to have the students block off this time for the Session Offerings.
-These offerings show up on the Students’ calendars at “TBA”.
+These offerings show up on the Students’ calendars as “TBA”.

 ## Session